-Our Urban Water Strategy identifies what we need to do to ensure urban and industrial water availability in our region for the next 50 years.
+Our Urban Water Strategy identifies what we need to do to ensure urban and industrial water availability, and sewer system capacity, in our region for the next 50 years.

 Climate change, population growth and droughts put pressure on our water systems.
 Through the Urban Water Strategy, we put plans in place to respond to these challenges.

 The strategy gives an overview of the capacity of our water supply and wastewater systems now and into the future, compared with our expected demand for these services.
 This allows us to take action to ensure the ongoing reliability of our water and wastewater services.

 The Urban Water Strategy takes a long term view with a flexible approach, so it can be adapted to ensure we manage risks to service delivery and take action at the right time.

 We completed our Urban Water Strategy in early 2022 and it was approved by the Minister for Water in June 2022.
 For a quick overview of our proposed actions check out our action plan or read the full strategy report to learn more.

 |1||Moondarra||Develop and implement a Moondarra On-Country Plan, which focuses on Traditional Owner access to land and website, increasing opportunities to realise objectives for cultural values and uses, building the cultural awareness of our team members and the community.|